Last updated:

 If your organization utilizes the Assets feature to track and manage assets, the asset profile page can be your source of truth for everything you need to know about them.
 From an asset's profile page, you can create and pre-fill actions with the asset, as well as view all completed and open actions relevant to the asset.

-View an asset profile via the web app.
+Create an action from an issue via the web app.

 Standalone actions